Osha Root: Traditional Native Remedy for Seasonal Respiratory Wellness

 Further Reading & Guides

-This article is for educational purposes only.
-It reflects historical and contemporary practices and should not be used to diagnose, treat, cure, or prevent any disease.
+Educational purpose only: This article is for educational purposes and reflects historical and contemporary practices.
+It should not be used to diagnose, treat, cure, or prevent any disease.
+Osha is not an approved treatment for COVID-19, colds, flu, or any respiratory condition.
+If you have acute symptoms or health concerns, consult with a qualified healthcare professional immediately.